Nesaq/brainGames/README.md

 Follow the steps below to install them for yourself:

 1. Download the repository.
-2. Type in the console command "make install".
+2. Type in the terminal command "make install" for set dependencies.
-3. Set dependencies with the command.
-4. Install games using the npm link command in the terminal.
+3. Install games using the "npm link" command in the terminal.
-5. Type: make "game-name" to run the games.
+4. Type: make "game-name" to run the games.
-6. Node.js version 17 and higher.
+5. Node.js version 17 and higher.

 Game names: